Education & FAQs

 Frequently asked questions about Not Anymore - Sexual Misconduct Training for students:

-Sexual Misconduct Awareness Training is required annually for ALL students at Cal State East Bay, per the California State University Chancellor’s office, the State of California, and Federal mandates.
+Sexual Misconduct Awareness Training is assigned annually for ALL students at Cal State East Bay, per the California State University Chancellor’s office, the State of California, and Federal mandates.

 Yes.
-All Cal State University East Bay students are required to take this sexual misconduct awareness and prevention training.
+All Cal State University East Bay students are assigned sexual misconduct awareness and prevention training and refresh this training annually.

 Yes.
-All Cal State University East Bay students are required to take this sexual misconduct awareness and prevention training, regardless of whether they are taking courses on campus or online.
+All Cal State University East Bay students are assigned sexual misconduct awareness and prevention training, regardless of whether they are taking courses on campus or online.

 Yes, all Cal State University East Bay students, whether they are taking OPEN UNIVERSITY, continuing education, or courses leading to baccalaureate, master’s, or doctoral degrees are required to take this sexual misconduct awareness and prevention training.